1337-server/BG-Remover/README.md

-## 🖼️ Background Remover (rembg + U²-Net)
+## 🖼️ Background Remover (U²-Net ONNX)

-This project combines a rich command-line tool and a small Flask UI to remove image backgrounds with [rembg](https://github.com/danielgatis/rembg) (U²-Net based) while keeping memory usage and processing times predictable.
+This project combines a rich command-line tool and a small Flask UI to remove image backgrounds using direct ONNX Runtime sessions powered by the U²-Net family of models.
 It can clean up single images, entire folders, or uploaded files, and exports in multiple formats (PNG, WebP, JPEG, BMP, TIFF) with transparency preserved whenever the format allows it.

 ---

 ### 🚀 Features

-* ✅ **rembg-powered masks** with optional alpha matting for detailed hair and fur handling.
+* ✅ **ONNX Runtime-powered masks** with optional alpha matting for detailed hair and fur handling.
 * ✅ **Solid background fallback** (colour-key) plus configurable feathering when OpenCV is available.
 * ✅ **Single-image CLI** and **folder batch mode** that respect EXIF orientation and reuse one model session.
 * ✅ **Flexible exports** with selectable PNG, WebP, JPEG, BMP, or TIFF output (alpha preserved when supported).